AaronFeng753/Waifu2x-Extension-GUI/README.md

 ![mainwindow](/Screenshot/mainwindow.jpg)

-#### Already been tested on `AMD` RX 550, `NVIDIA` GeForce GTX 1070 and `Intel` UHD 620.
+#### Already been tested on the `AMD` RX 550, `NVIDIA` GeForce GTX 1070 and `Intel` UHD 620.

 # Features
 - Easy to use graphical user interface
 - Support batch processing of still pictures, gifs and videos
 - Supports anime style and 3D realistic style images (that is, supports all image styles)
-- Integrated multiple engines, strong hardware compatibility, support for computing with NVIDIA, Intel, AMD
+- Multiple integrated engines, strong hardware compatibility, support for computing with NVIDIA, Intel, AMD
 - Unlimited scale ratio
 - Custom output resolution (support pictures & GIF & video)
 - Audio denoising for video